The Beatles

 Alan Hawkshaw (1937-2021) and Warren Bennett (b.
 1962) are the other members of the Shadows.

-Whereas Cliff Richard had won success in both the UK and the Commonwealth (but not in the United States), the Beatles won truly successful global dominance.
+Whereas Cliff Richard has won success in both the UK and the Commonwealth (but not in the United States), the Beatles has won truly successful global dominance.

 0 Comments: